-12 Jun Do I have to pay tax on redundancy payments & accrued leave?
+12 Jun Do you pay tax on redundancy payments & accrued leave?

-Do I have to pay tax on redundancy payments & accrued leave?
+Do you pay tax on redundancy payments & accrued leave?

 If you were dismissed by your employer on the grounds of reaching retirement age, pension age or due to inefficiency issues, your redundancy is considered non-genuine.